-According to an arrest report, Logan City police officers responded to the domestic dispute earlier in the day, after two complainants reported hearing a woman screaming for help.
+On April 22, Logan City police officers responded to a domestic dispute, after two complainants reported hearing a woman screaming for help.
 One of the witnesses reported seeing Johns force himself into the residence.
 He took the woman and dragged her outside.
 He then grabbed her by the throat and pushed her into a vehicle.
 As it was leaving, the victim was heard screaming “stop.”

-The report stated when police questioned the woman, she admitted to being in a verbal dispute earlier with the suspect.
+The woman told police, she and Johns got into a verbal dispute.
 However, she denied being assaulted, claiming “it was all a game and Johns was tickling her instead of grabbing her.”

-Officers obtained a warrant to search the vehicle.
-Inside they allegedly located a red straw containing a white substance.
+Police obtained a warrant to search the vehicle.
+Inside they located a red straw containing a white substance.

-According to court records, Johns has multiple pending cases for protective order violations, drug possession and other crimes.
-He could face up to life in prison if convicted on the new charges.
+According to court records, Johns had multiple protective order violations, drug possession and other crimes.
+He was sentenced to jail earlier this year after pleading guilty striking the same woman with his car.

 During Monday’s sentencing, defense attorney Ryan Holdaway said his client has had an explosive relationship with the victim.
 He suggested that a jail sentence and strict probation would be better than prison.